The media is full of results from research studies and how the findings might affect our health and wellbeing.

 Risks of participating in medical research

 Sometimes the information from trials and research can help you to make decisions about your own health.
 You may use the finding from research, or you may be asked to take part in trial and research.
 There are several types of medical research.
 Some studies focus on:

 These are usually studies of a treatment or preventive intervention.

-The treatment or intervention is applied to one group of people and their responses are then compared to another ‘control’ group who did not receive the treatment/intervention.
+The treatment or intervention is applied to one group of people, and their responses are then compared to a 'control' group, which is a group that did not receive the treatment/intervention.

 These studies look at the patterns of disease in groups of people.
 They might follow the same people over a period of time to observe what happens to their health.
 For example, a study might compare the rates of lung cancer in people who smoke with the rates in people who do not smoke.

 Observational and epidemiological studies do not prove the causes of an illness or support specific treatments.